 The most important rule in choosing a lender is look around.
 Apply in at least three places and compare costs.
 An astonishing 71% of homeowners only apply for a loan in one place.
 A 2016 study by J.D.
-Power found 27 percent of first-time buyers – more than one out of four! – regret the choice of lender they made for a mortgage.
+Power found 27 percent of first-time homebuyers – more than one out of four! – regret the choice of lender they made for a mortgage.

 Most of their dissatisfaction stemmed from lack of communication and unmet promises.
 That could be because buyers don’t realize all that goes into a mortgage loan.